 Like Cape Agulhas, the waters off Struisbaai have traditionally been treacherous for shipping.
 More than 30 vessels have run aground since 1673.
 The Dutch ship Meermin stranded there in 1766 after a mutiny by the Malagasy slaves she was carrying.
 Another, the French ship Jardinière, sank in Struisbaai 28 years later”.

 Napier is a rural village located under Soetmuisberg Mountain between Caledon and Bredasdorp.
 There wasn’t much happening when I passed through.
 It’s a “blend of century-old cottages and modern houses”.
 Historically, blacksmithing was Napier’s primary craft.

 Routes 316 and 319 between Hermanus and Napier are a favorite gathering spot for flocks of the endangered Blue Crane, South Africa’s National Bird.
 Sadly, I didn’t see cranes.

 “Napier was founded in 1838 through a dispute between two neighbors, Michiel van Breda and Pieter Voltelyn van der Byl, over the location of the community Dutch Reformed Church.
 Michiel van Breda wanted the church sited on his farm, Langefontein, while Pieter Voltelyn van der Byl wanted it built on his property, Klipdrift.
-Neither van Breda nor van der Byl would give way, so they built two churches.”
+Neither van Breda nor van der Byl gave way, so they built two churches.”